Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 Marquette vs. Creighton Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at different sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on different sportsbooks.

 |Favorite